-Last week, the attorneys and staff at Gerben Law Firm celebrated Father’s Day with their families.
+Last week, the attorneys and staff at Gerben IP celebrated Father’s Day with their families.
 Now, being trademark attorneys, they found some time to reflect on some dad-related intellectual property disputes.

 Superman v.
 Super…dad?

 Your dad may be capable of some superhuman feats but D.C.
 Comics doesn’t want your dad getting confused with the real deal.
 A t-shirt company Mad Engine, Inc. created a T-shirt to recognize super dads – by taking the Superman five-sided logo, and inserting the word ‘DAD’ in the middle instead of ‘S’.
 Well, DC Comics felt that the design was too close.
 Protected SUPERMAN intellectual property filed an infringement lawsuit with the clothing wholesaler.
 Mad Engine argued that the t-shirt is a parody of the Superman logo and unlikely to cause confusion or dilute the DC Comics trademark.
 Ultimately, a California judge disagreed with the parody argument, and allowed the lawsuit to continue forward and later settled.

 The Situation versus The Confrontation

 While the Jersey Shore may not have lasted, the success of the T.V. show was enough to pit father against son, and nothing says “I love you, son” like a lawsuit claiming a father was using his son for his personal gain.
 Michael “The Situation” Sorrentino, star of TV show “Jersey Shore”, sued his father, Frank Sorrentino, for copyright infringement and illegal advertising.
 On his website theconfrontationsite.com, The Situation alleged that his father made disparaging comments on his website, which were damaging his reputation as a result.
 They requested his website be taken down.
 He ultimately got his wish as his father’s website now advertises cleaning services in Japan.